influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/dagTask.md

 withWithParam(withParam)
 ```

-WithParam expands a task into multiple parallel tasks from the value in the parameter, which is expected to be a JSON list.
+"WithParam expands a task into multiple parallel tasks from the value in the parameter, which is expected to be a JSON list."

 ## obj arguments

-Arguments to a template
+"Arguments to a template"

 ### fn arguments.withArtifacts